FrodeHus/AppSettingsSourceGenerator/README.md

 }
 ```

-the source generator will create three classes:
+the source generator will create three classes when you build your project:

 - `<YourTopNamespace>.AppSettings.Logging`
 - `<YourTopNamespace>.AppSettings.MySettings`